-A typical IT organization wastes about 35% of its personnel efforts redoing work that wasn’t done correctly the first time.
-Some groups report 50%, or as much as 80% of their efforts are attributed to this “Hidden Factory.”
-When expressed as a dollar amount, the effects are alarming.
+A typical IT organization wastes about 35% of its work efforts redoing work that wasn’t done correctly the first time.
+Some groups report 50%, or as much as 80% of their efforts are attributed to this problem.
+Called “Hidden Factory,” when expressed as a dollar amount, the effects of this problem are alarming.

 The Stable Framework™ is an IT performance management system designed to combat this problem.
-Stable is a framework for organizing qualitative work assignments into quantitative performance information.
-The framework provides tools to keep employees focused on daily tasks, yet have their progress roll up into corporate quarterly KPI’s.
 It’s a combination of the latest Agile and Lean techniques and provides a simple, but robust Quality Management System “in a box.”
 Heavy emphasis is placed on customer and supplier relationships, and Kaizen-based continual improvement.
 Altogether, these tools provide organizations with the transparency and conscientiousness needed to execute the right steps, the right way, every time. .

-Stable can be used to compliment a Scrum development team, or it can be implemented as a complete replacement for Scrum.
+Stable can be used to compliment a Scrum development team, or it can be implemented standalone.
 In addition to Development, Stable is applicable in Operations, Implementation, DevOps, and any other work containing repeatable process steps.

-The two roles in Stable include the Master Chief and one or more Process Owners.
+The two core framework roles in Stable include the Master Chief and one or more Process Owners.
 Together, this structure provides a model for complete and adequate system governance.

 The Master Chief:

 The Master Chief (MC) is the group leader, who assumes the role of chief quality agent, and is responsible for making sure the Stable Framework is set up and being followed correctly.
 They work “on” the system, whereas the Process Owners work “in” the system.
 Typically, the Master Chief is the department manager (ie: Dev Manager, Ops Manager, etc.)

 1. Establishing the Stable environment (Quality Planning), including Configuration Management, the three domains, the performance console, and training for all involved.